changelog-db/changelog-db/README.md

 We track the latest changelog, as the main use is for people looking for what's changed between their current version and a newly released version.
 For example, [node-config](https://github.com/node-config/node-config) uses GitHub Releases for new releases but has a History.md for releases before a certain point; only the former is tracked.

+Precedence: changelog in the project's website > changelog file > GitHub Releases or equivalent for other forges.
+This is roughly going by how pleasant the reading experience is.
+Keep in mind that the one actually being actively updated always has the most precedence.

-When there are multiple equivalent files, usually I prefer CHANGELOG.md over GitHub Releases as the former is usually easier to read.
-Docusaurus is an example of an exception: the CHANGELOG.md is so big GitHub gave up rendering it on my device, so I used GitHub Releases instead.
+There are exceptions, for example, Docusaurus's CHANGELOG.md is so big GitHub gave up rendering it on my device, so I used GitHub Releases instead.

 ## License